bthanh18391/GovCrypto_-/README.md

 ## What is GovCrypto? ##

 `GovCrypto` was created for criminal investigations.
-GoyCrypto searches the target persons computer for evidence of the use of cryptocurrencies.GovCrypto scans the entire file system, including network drives, to check whether there are file name that indicate the use of cryptocurrencies.
+GoyCrypto searches the target persons computer for evidence of the use of cryptocurrencies.
+GovCrypto scans the entire file system, including network drives, to check whether there are file name that indicate the use of cryptocurrencies.
 You can enter the search filter under ""Settings"".
 If a Bitcoin-Desktop-Wallet is found, it will be selected automatically